USEPA/OneEPA-Standalone-App-Template/README.md

 ## Contact

-If you test this template, please let us know of issues via the Github issue tracker.
+If you use this template, please let us know of issues via the Github issue tracker.